 We refer Village members only to professionals who have been recommended by other Village members and whose licenses have been verified.
 This is the Village’s Vendor Referral Program.

 What kinds of regular events are there?
 A book group, a walking group – things like that?

 The Greater Newburyport Village is member-driven and therefore services are tailored to the particular needs and wants of our members.
-One of the benefits of membership is the opportunity to find others with similar interests.
-You can use the Village website and newsletter to find others with similar interests.
+One of the benefits of membership is the opportunity to find others with similar interests through the Village website and newsletters.
 Members can also tell us what their interests are and we will share information with other members to help organize groups and activities members enjoy most.
-Many dining events, for example, started with group interests.

 Can the Village help in an emergency?